baptiste-roullin/multi-p5-editor/readme.md

 # A p5js editor in VS code

 A boilerplate project for a better p5js authoring experience.
-Basically it opens a Vue application in your browser and allows quick switching between sketchs.
-New sketchs (.vue files in the `views` folder) are automatically added to the navigation bar in Vue.
+Basically it opens a Vue application in your browser and allows quick switching between sketches.
+New sketches (.vue files in the `views` folder) are automatically added to the navigation bar in Vue.

-Motivation: There are other boilerplates out there, but they necessitate to duplicate a whole new project for each experiment.
+Motivation: There are other boilerplates out there, but they necessitate to duplicate a whole new project for each sketch.

 # Setup